 I understand the challenges, be it social media or lockdown, and appreciate the importance of having a space and resources made by young people who also understand and have experienced such themes.

-Whilst studying for my degree, I built Championing Youth Minds, creating a bank of resources, social media content, a podcast and regular workshops.
+"Despite having been bereaved by suicide and having many people impacted by suicide in my social circles, I felt unable to find support due to the fear of being judged and discriminated against." - Tanya Marwaha Whilst studying for my degree, I built Championing Youth Minds, creating a bank of resources, social media content, a podcast and regular workshops.
 I led a team, despite having no prior experience, of young people who wanted a platform to not just support their mental wellbeing but that of other young people.